impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 ### **Rescheduling:**

-- Participants may reschedule an event once without penalty, provided they notify Green Orbit Digital at least 24 hours in advance.
+- Participants may reschedule an event once without penalty, provided they notify Impact Orbit Creative Group at least 24 hours in advance.
 - Rescheduling requests made less than 24 hours before the event may not be accommodated.

 ## **Event Conduct**

 ### **Professional Behaviour:**

-- All participants are expected to maintain professional behaviour during Green Orbit Digital events.
+- All participants are expected to maintain professional behaviour during Impact Orbit Creative Group events.
 Disruptive behaviour may result in removal from the event without refund and possible exclusion from future events.

 ### **Confidentiality:**